Gluten Free Turkey Gravy

-This is the easiest Gluten Free Turkey Gravy Recipe, and turns out perfectly smooth with no lumps!
+This is the easiest Gluten Free Turkey Gravy recipe, and it turns out perfectly smooth with no lumps!
 The secret is sweet rice flour to thicken it, and chicken or turkey broth to make it flavorful.
-It’s a make-ahead option for your Thanksgiving turkey or Christmas feast!
+It’s a simple make-ahead option for your Thanksgiving turkey or Christmas feast!

 - Butter or olive oil.
-Either will work, but if you’re using butter, choose unsalted.
+Either will work, but if you’re using butter, choose unsalted so you can control the salt level.

 - Onion

 - Sweet rice flour.
-Look for this affordable gluten-free flour alternative in Asian markets or in the Asian section of the grocery store.
+Look for this affordable gluten-free flour alternative in Asian markets or in the Asian section of the grocery store, or order it online.
+It may also be called glutinous rice flour, but don’t be confused, because it does not contain gluten.
 I don’t usually see it with the other gluten free flours, so be sure to look around for it – it is actually super affordable and great for gluten free sauces.
 You can substitute white rice flour or gluten free all-purpose flour if that’s all you have, but the consistency will be slightly different.

 - Stock.
-You can use homemade or store-bought chicken or turkey stock.
-For more flavor, use up to 1 cup of pan juices from roasting a turkey or chicken.
+You can use homemade or store-bought stock.
+Obviously, turkey stock is what you need for a Thanksgiving turkey gravy, but chicken stock is a tasty option too.
+For more flavor, use up to 1 cup of pan juices from roasting a turkey or chicken to replace some of the stock.

 - Fresh thyme.
 This is optional, but adds a nice herby flavor!